cocode/TrekBASIC/superstartrek.md

 # Documentation for superstartrek.bas

 ### VARIABLES
+* A$ can be the enterprise "<*>", a Klingon "+k+", >!<
+  * Seems to be a holder of "the current object"
+* B3 Number of bases in a quadrant
+* B9 Number of bases in the galaxy
+* E is energy.
+Total energy is S+E, default energy level is E0
 * G(8,8) is the Galaxy, and 8x8 array of quadrants, each made up of 8x8 sectors.
   * In each cell is a number from 0-1000:
     * Hundreds place is klingons, 0-3
     * Tens place starbases.
 0-1
     * Ones place is stars
+* K3 number of Klingons in a quadrant
 * K9 Number of klingons in the galaxy
-* B9 Number of bases in the galaxy
-* A$ can be the enterprise "<*>", a Klingon "+k+", >!<
-  * Seems to be a holder of "the current object"
-* K3 number of Klingons in a quadrant
-* B3 Number of bases in a quadrant
-* S3 Number of stars
 * K(3) is the positions of the 1-3 Klingons in this sector
+* Q1, Q2 are the Quadrant co-ordinates (indices into G())
+* Q$ Is is possible that the current sector is stored in a string?
+    "8660 REM INSERT IN STRING ARRAY FOR QUADRANT", so probably yes.
 * S is the current shield level.
 Under 200 gives a warning.
-* E is energy.
-Total energy is S+E, default energy level is E0 I think S is shields.
-* Q1, Q2 are the Quadrant co-ordinates (indices into G())
 * S1, S2 are the sector co-ordinates (of the enterprise?)
+* S3 Number of stars
+* T might be current star date:
+* T0 Starting Star Date
-* Q$ Is is possible that the current sector is stored in a string?
+* T8 might be how long the current action takes.
+There is a random factor.
-    "8660 REM INSERT IN STRING ARRAY FOR QUADRANT", so probably yes.
+* T9 How long you have for your mission
 * Z(8,8) is the part of the galaxy you have already seen.

 Q1=FNR(1):Q2=FNR(1):S1=FNR(1):S2=FNR(1)